thiblahute/meson-website/Reference-manual.md

 - `get_cross_property` returns the given property from a cross file, the optional second argument is returned if not cross compiling or the given property is not found

+- `install_dependency_manifest` installs a manifest file containing a list of all subprojects, their versions and license files to the file name given as the argument

 ### build target object

 A build target is either an executable, shared or static library.